Predicting earthquake damages with Azure ML Workspace

 What is Data Science?

 Data scientists are absolutely obsessed with data.
-The first thing we always do if we have a problem to solve, that we are looking around for all the possible data sources which we can bring to bear on this problem.
+The first thing we always do if we have a problem to solve is that we are looking around for all the possible data sources which we can bring to bear on this problem.

-Now we have to figure out how do we acquire the data, how do we get it into some system, such as a data warehouse, Databricks or maybe Azure Machine Learning Studio.
+Now we have to figure out how to acquire the data, and how to get it into some system, such as a data warehouse, Databricks, or maybe Azure Machine Learning Studio.

-And finally, we are going to do some predictive analytics or modeling, and through that we hope to deliver value back to our customers or end-users, which helps them drive decisions and make them even better also.
+Finally, we are going to do some predictive analytics or modeling, and through that, we hope to deliver value back to our customers or end-users, which helps them drive decisions and make them even better.

 Machine Learning

-I often see confusion around the term Machine Learning and AI.
+I often see confusion around the terms Machine Learning (ML) and AI.
 Let me clarify how these are connected to each other.

 Artificial intelligence (AI) is a technique that enables computers to mimic human intelligence.
-It includes machine learning, which is a subset of artificial intelligence.
-Machine Learning includes techniques such as deep learning which are neural networks that permit a machine to train itself.
-With Machine Learning techniques we can enable machines to improve at tasks with experience.
+It includes ML, which is a subset of AI.
+ML includes techniques such as deep learning which are neural networks that permit a machine to train itself.
+With ML techniques we can enable machines to improve at tasks with experience.

 But how a machine can be trained?

 Learning can be defined as “the process of knowledge acquisition.
-Humans learn differently, but all involve experience, whilst human have the ability to reason, computers do not have that ability therefore they learn through algorithms.
+Humans learn differently, but all involve experience, While humans have the ability to reason, computers do not have that ability therefore they learn through algorithms.

-Unsupervised learning does not deal with labels, only includes input data, meaning that the model has to find structure or patterns within the dataset itself.
+Unsupervised learning does not deal with labels, and only includes input data, meaning that the model has to find structure or patterns within the dataset itself.
 Common techniques include clustering and dimensionality reduction.
-Unsupervised learning technique can be used for instance in speech recognition.
+Unsupervised learning techniques can be used for instance in speech recognition.

-Machine learning models generally have an iterative nature, involving four stages.
-Let me sketch up the main steps you need to take while working with a machine learning model:
+ML models generally have an iterative nature, involving four stages.
+Let me sketch up the main steps you need to take while working with an ML model:

-- Prepare data: We pull in the data into some system and prepare it for training.
-Data can come from various sources, generally speaking – in machine learning solutions-the more reliable data the better.
-Prepare data step involves data cleaning, data exploration and splitting.
+• Prepare data: We pull in the data into some system and prepare it for training.
+Data can come from various sources, generally speaking – in ML solutions-the more reliable data the better.
+Prepare data step involves data cleaning, data exploration, and splitting.

-- Exploration of the data helps developers understand the dataset and its structure.
-It is crucial to interpret what data is available and how it can be utilized for a model, this stage typically include checking the data type and understanding different rows and columns within the dataset.
+• Exploration of the data helps developers understand the dataset and its structure.
+It is crucial to interpret what data is available and how it can be utilized for a model, this stage typically includes checking the data type and understanding different rows and columns within the dataset.

-- After dataset is understood, irrelevant observations can be deleted as those would only add noises to the dataset.
+• After the dataset is understood, irrelevant observations can be deleted as those would only add noise to the dataset.
 Typically, datasets include missing values and duplicates, whilst duplicates are generally get removed, to avoid a biased model, missing values are simply not understood by many algorithms.

-- Train model: Training a machine learning model starts with choosing, which specific algorithm we want to configure our model with.
+• Train model: Training an ML model starts with choosing, which specific algorithm we want to configure our model with.

-- Raw data is transformed into features that the model can understand or in other words, feature engineering is done, which can include feature generation often used to make machine learning models more reliable.
+• Raw data is transformed into features that the model can understand or in other words, feature engineering is done, which can include feature generation often used to make ML models more reliable.

-- After the goal of what the model will be used for is clear, available datasets are known together with the learning task the right algorithm must be selected.
-Typically, machine learning problems can be solved in many different ways, therefore, multiple solutions are usually developed and compared for the same problem to find the most feasible solution.
+• After the goal of what the model will be used for is clear, available datasets are known together with the learning task the right algorithm must be selected.
+Typically, ML problems can be solved in many different ways, therefore, multiple solutions are usually developed and compared for the same problem to find the most feasible solution.

-- There are several approaches to each of these steps, but selecting the right algorithm is a rather complex task, but Microsoft provides us a cheat sheet which we can review before getting started..
+• There are several approaches to each of these steps, but selecting the right algorithm is a rather complex task, Microsoft provides us with a cheat sheet that we can review before getting started.

-- Score model: this is the process of generating values based on a trained machine learning model.
-The generic term “score” is used, rather than “prediction,” because the scoring process can generate so many different types of values: list of recommended items, numeric values, a predicted outcome and so on, depending on what data you provide, and how you train the model.
+• Score model: this is the process of generating values based on a trained ML model.
+The generic term “score” is used, rather than “prediction,” because the scoring process can generate so many different types of values: a list of recommended items, numeric values, a predicted outcome, and so on, depending on what data you provide, and how you train the model.

-- Evaluate model: evaluation basically is metrics that tell you how good your model works, for example, the accuracy of a predictive model means that how well does it predict the future.
+• Evaluate model: evaluation basically is metrics that tell you how well your model works, for example, the accuracy of a predictive model means how well it predicts the future.

-And this is a never ending iteration process as when we find during evaluation that our model doesn’t work well enough, you would start over by reviewing the data, possibly further feature engineering and hyper parameter tuning to achieve better performance!
+This is a never-ending iteration process as when we find during evaluation that our model doesn’t work well enough, you would start over by reviewing the data, possibly further feature engineering and hyperparameter tuning to achieve better performance!

 What we want to do is to build a predictive model which is able to answer our question, by learning from the data we provide: Which buildings are in danger when another earthquake comes?

-Predictive analytics deal with designing statistical models or machine learning models that predict.
+Predictive analytics deals with designing statistical models or ML models that predict.
 These models are calibrated on past data or experience (features and labels), they learn from it to predict the future.

 Azure ML Workspace

-Teaching a machine might sound like some kind of black magic, but thanks to the tools provided by Azure, you have the chance to easily get started with machine learning, and learn about the different training algorithms, and then understand what the result tells you with the use of Azure Machine Learning.
+Teaching a machine might sound like some kind of black magic, but thanks to the tools provided by Microsoft, you have the chance to easily get started with learning about the different training algorithms, and then understand what the result tells you with the use of Azure Machine Learning.

-This web experience brings together data science capabilities and ML assets into a single web pane that streamlines machine learning workflows.
-It is considered as the top-level resource providing a centralized place to work with all the artifacts required to build a solution.
-The workspace keeps history of all training runs, including logs, metrics, output and snapshot of scripts.
+This web experience brings together data science capabilities and ML assets into a single web pane that streamlines ML workflows.
+It is considered the top-level resource providing a centralized place to work with all the artifacts required to build a solution.
+The workspace keeps a history of all training runs, including logs, metrics, output, and snapshots of scripts.

-Access machine learning for all skills to boost productivity
+Access ML for all skills to boost productivity

-- Rapidly build and deploy machine learning models using tools that meet your needs regardless of skill level.
+• Rapidly build and deploy ML models using tools that meet your needs regardless of skill level.

-- Use the no-code designer to get started with machine learning or use built-in Jupyter notebooks for a code first experience.
+• Use the no-code designer to get started with ML or use built-in Jupyter notebooks for a code-first experience.

-- Accelerate model creation with the automated machine learning UI and access built-in feature engineering, algorithm selection, and a lot more features to develop high accuracy models.
+• Accelerate model creation with the automated ML UI and access built-in feature engineering, algorithm selection, and a lot more features to develop high-accuracy models.

 Operationalize at scale with robust MLOps

-- MLOps or DevOps for machine learning, streamlines the machine learning lifecycle, from building models to deployment and management.
+• MLOps or DevOps for ML, streamlines the ML lifecycle, from building models to deployment and management.

 Take advantage of built-in support for popular open-source tools and frameworks for model training and inferencing